-Biodiversity conservation and natural resource management are integral to expanding the reach of human prosperity and connecting the world’s most vulnerable populations to resources that enable resilience.
-Substantial investments are made each year to address natural resource conservation and human development issues.
+Biodiversity conservation and natural resource management are integral to advancing human prosperity and enabling resilience in the world’s most vulnerable populations.
+Each year, substantial investments contribute to addressing natural resource, conservation, and human development challenges.
 Despite the importance of demonstrating the return on these investments, the conservation community has not had the tools and systems in place to define and effectively communicate the outcomes of program activities.
 This results in a lack of appreciation for the role of conservation in supporting development goals.

-Measuring Impact (MI) aims to increase USAID’s capacity to design, monitor, evaluate, and improve the impact of biodiversity conservation and natural resource management programs around the world.
-MI works with programs to develop effective performance measures, enhance a cross-project learning environment, foster effective communication, and build capacity for adaptive management.
+Measuring Impact (MI) aimed to increase USAID’s capacity to design, monitor, evaluate, and improve the impact of global biodiversity conservation and natural resource management programs.
+MI worked with programs to develop effective performance measures, enhance cross-project learning environments, foster effective communication, and build capacity for adaptive management.